 For example, a parent whose adult child has a substance abuse or gambling problem can limit the amount of money the adult child is able to access, hampering their ability to spend the trust assets quickly.
 The beneficiary would have to go to the successor trustee to request funds.

 Let an Estate Planning Law Firm Help

 If you are ready to sit down and make out your estate plan, contact Winfrey Law Firm, PLLC to meet with one of our Cypress, TX trust administration lawyers.
-Call our office today to schedule a free and confidential consultation.
+Call our office today to schedule a consultation.